 Upgrading Metabase

-Instructions for upgrading to a new Metabase release.
+Here are the steps for upgrading to a new Metabase version (major or minor):

-The application database keeps track of all of your people, dashboards, questions, collections, permissions: all the application data in Metabase (that is, everything but the data you’ve connected to Metabase).
-While it’s unlikely you’ll need to roll back to your current version, a backup will do wonders for your peace of mind.
+The application database keeps track of every single thing (but the data of your connected database) of your Metabase instance.
+While it’s unlikely you’ll need to roll back to your current version, a backup will do wonders for your peace of mind in case something goes wrong.

 See Backing up Metabase application data.

-Steps differ depending on whether you’re running the JAR or a Docker image.
+Steps differ depending on whether you’re running the container image or the JAR.

 -